-3.12 Jurisdictional FRELs and Nested Project Baselines
+3.12 Jurisdictional FREL

 A jurisdictional FREL provides the benchmark against which program results are compared to determine the quantity of GHG emission reductions that a jurisdictional program has achieved.
-The jurisdictional FREL is constructed from activity data (i.e., area of land transitioning to different landuses) and emission factors (i.e., estimates of carbon stock loss in land-use transitions) estimated using data from the historical reference period.
+The jurisdictional FREL is constructed from activity data (i.e., area of land transitioning to different land-uses) and emission factors (i.e., estimates of carbon stock loss in land-use transitions) estimated using data from the historical reference period.
 The FREL represents the activities and GHG emissions that would occur in the absence of the program activities.
-The FREL is updated periodically in order to take into account changes in drivers and rates of deforestation and forest degradation.
+The FREL is updated periodically in order to take changes in drivers and rates of deforestation and forest degradation into account.
 Therefore, a jurisdictional FREL is only valid for a limited period, the FREL validity period, after which it must be updated.

-&lt;sup>13 E.g., in accordance with Decision 1/CP.16
+10 For example, in accordance with Decision 1/CP.16.

-&lt;sup>14 The effect of such policies and measures is, in practice, incorporated by constructing the FREL using historical emission data from (or encompassing) the period when those policies started implementation.
+11 The effect of such policies and measures is, in practice, incorporated by constructing the FREL using historical emission data from (or encompassing) the period when those policies started implementation.